LeszczynskiKarol/LeszczynskiKarol/README.md

 ## 🚀 About Me

-Full-Stack Developer with **15+ years** in digital, transforming from a copywriter to a code craftsman.
+**15+ years** in digital, transforming from a copywriter to a code craftsman.
 I build modern web applications, integrate AI solutions, and automate business processes.

 ```javascript
 const karol = {